Tracee Ellis Ross and Yara Shahidi Lead A-List Modeling Lineup for Karla Welch's New Levi's Collaboration

 “Her spin on our most iconic pieces brilliantly combines the past and the energy of the future,” said Karyn Hillman, Chief Product and Merchandising Officer Global Brands.
 “She really played with the proportions and the details, both the familiar and the unexpected — they are fresh yet simple and effortless.
 And hopefully, in the process, we will have created some future vintage pieces.”

-To check out all 10 pieces, watch the video, above.
+To check out all nine pieces, watch the video, above.
 You’ll spot all her new designs and a ton of celebrity cameos.
 You’ll find Yara Shahidi, Michelle Monaghan, Busy Philipps, Sarah Paulson, Holland Taylor, Tracee Ellis Ross, America Ferrera, SZA, Amber Heard, Amber Valletta, Hailey Baldwin, Little Big Town’s Karen Fairchild and Kimberly Schlapman and 17 other famous faces throughout the video.
 Like we said, the lineup is impressive!

 Welch’s star style squad dances along to the 1973 song, “Yang Yang,” by Yoko Ono, which was donated by the singer to support Everytown, a movement to end gun violence.
 (Levi’s will be making a donation to the Everytown for Gun Safety Support Fund in honor of the collection.
 And while they’re not disclosing the dollar amount, it will be a flat donation that exceeds total US profit.)